begumakkas/Mapping-Turkiye-Earthquake-2023/README.md

-# Mapping the 2023 Türkiye Earthquakes
+# Mapping the 2023 Türkiye Earthquake

 ## Overview
-We used ArcGIS Pro to document and analyze the effects of the **February 2023 Türkiye earthquakes** on population displacement and infrastructure damage.
+We used ArcGIS Pro to document and analyze the effects of the **February 2023 Türkiye earthquake** on population displacement and infrastructure damage.

 ## Analysis Summary
 - Pre- and post-earthquake population comparisons reveal significant displacement, with millions forced to leave their homes.